-While drawing was my gift, my true obsession was animation whether it was the 1990’s Disney Renaissance or Fox Television’s “The Simpsons.”
-As I continued my animation infatuation, Genndy Tartakovsky’s character design and story pacing in “Samurai Jack”, Craig McCracken’s child-like stylized animation in “Foster’s Home for Imaginary Friends” and Hayao Miyazaki’s style and storytelling in Graveyard of the Fireflies pushed me towards a career in 2D animation.
-These influences led me to pursue my Bachelor’s degree in Animation from SCAD.
+While drawing was my gift, 1990’s Disney Renaissance and any animated show, channel or block became my obsession.
+As I continued my animation infatuation, Genndy Tartakovsky’s “Samurai Jack”, Craig McCracken’s “Foster’s Home for Imaginary Friends” and Hayao Miyazaki’s films pushed me towards pursuing my Bachelor’s degree in Animation from SCAD.